mfms-ncsu/galant-js/0-system-test-plan.md

 - the order is changed to 3, 1, 2
 - the order is changed to 3, 2, 1 (`setChildren` works with a subset of the children)
 - an error occurs: no edge from 1 to 0
-- it is still possible to step back (but not forward)
+- it is still possible to step back (but not necessarily forward)

 #### Preorder and postorder